harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 ```bash
 nano index.jsp
 ```
-Where we can edit the file and save it.
+where we can edit the file and save it.